domschoen/d2spa/README.md

 elideOptions := Seq("-Xelide-below", "WARNING"),
 ```

 This will remove INFO, DEBUG, TRACE, ALL from your the log.
-You need to recompile to have it:
+You need to reload and recompile to have it:
   - reload
   - compile